PWDs Lauded MoHR For Developing Special Video Message In Sign Language - UrduPoint

 PWDs Lauded MoHR For Developing Special Video Message In Sign Language

-Persons with Disabilities (PWDs) on Monday appreciated the Ministry of Human Rights (MoHR) 's initiative for developing a special video message in sign language that conveys necessary precautions for differently-able citizens to stay safe from Covid-19

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th May, 2021 ) :Persons with Disabilities (PWDs) on Monday appreciated the Ministry of Human Rights (MoHR) 's initiative for developing a special video message in sign language that conveys necessary precautions for differently-able citizens to stay safe from Covid-19.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th May, 2021 ) :Persons with Disabilities (PWDs) have appreciated the Ministry of Human Rights (MoHR) 's initiative for developing a special video message in sign language that conveys necessary precautions for differently-able citizens to stay safe from Covid-19.

 In a statement, the PWDs said that this video message is very helpful to create awareness among them about the pandemic.